webvimark/yii2-migrate/README.md

 ```
 # Run as usual
 php yii migrate
 ```

 ### Available options

-**configs** - array.
+*configs* - array.
 Application configuration files with 'modules' section

-**onlyModules** - array.
-Scan new migrations only in modules listed here
+*onlyModules* - array.
+Scan for new migrations only in modules listed here

-**exceptModules** -array.
-Do not scan new migrations in modules listed here
+*exceptModules* - array.
+Do not scan for new migrations in modules listed here

-**additionalPaths** -array.
+*additionalPaths* - array.
 You can specify additional paths